Thank you for showing an interest in the Technology department. The National Curriculum states:

 In all years within Technology we deliver a wide range of projects that use a number of different materials, processes and techniques to allow students to design and manufacture quality, practical outcomes that address real life issues.

 The department itself is extremely well equipped to allow us to achieve this and we are fortunate enough to have a wide range of facilities and purpose built classrooms.
-These include: one CAD CAM suite, one Resistant Materials workshop, one Engineering workshop, one Graphics suite and one general purpose workshop.
-We also have three Food Technology rooms and one Textiles Technology suite.
+These include: one Resistant Materials workshop, one Engineering workshop, one CAD CAM suit and one Graphic Products room.
+We also have two Food Technology rooms and one Textiles Technology suite.

 See the latest news from the Technology Department here.

 Key Stage 3

 Our Key Stage 3 curriculum is designed to ensure progressive learning and to help our students successfully transfer into KS4 with the correct skills, knowledge and understanding to succeed.
 Throughout KS3 students study Technology three times a fortnight and spend half the year in ‘hard’ Technology and the other half in ‘soft’ Technology.

 KS4 builds on the learning taken place during the previous Key Stage.
 Students have the opportunity to pick one of two different Technology subjects to study at GCSE level.
 These are:

 - AQA GCSE Food Preparation and Nutrition – In this course, students not only learn how to cook a wide range of different meals, they also learn about the ‘science’ behind the food they work with and the nutritional value it provides.

 - WJEC Level 2 Engineering – In this course, students learn how to produce their own technical drawings as well as learning how to interpret technical drawings produced by others in order to manufacture a wide range of engineering products.

 In both of these subjects, students begin the course by completing a number of short projects designed to teach them the necessary skills required to complete their coursework.
 Approximately half of Y10 and the beginning of Y11 is spent completing the various coursework units that make up the different qualifications before the focus is turned to the exam units that students must complete at the end of Y11.